-Interview completed by Brianna Buljung, Teaching & Learning Librarian, Colorado School of Mines; Shane Roopnarine, Assistant Librarian, University of Central Florida Libraries; Jorge Lopez-McKnight, Librarian, Austin Community College and Maya Hobscheid, Instructional Design Librarian, Grand Valley State University.
+Interview completed in Spring 2020 by Brianna Buljung, Teaching & Learning Librarian, Colorado School of Mines; Shane Roopnarine, Assistant Librarian, University of Central Florida Libraries; Jorge Lopez-McKnight, Librarian, Austin Community College and Maya Hobscheid, Instructional Design Librarian, Grand Valley State University.

 The ILBP Committee recognizes IL programs that embody the best practices laid out in the Characteristics of Programs of Information Literacy that Illustrate Best Practices: A Guideline.
 We recently interviewed Katherine Stiwinter, Library Director at Spartanburg Community College (SCC) in Spartanburg, South Carolina, whose program exemplifies the categories of Administrative and Institutional Support and Program Sequencing.
 They generously shared insights and suggestions to assist with building fuller, richer IL programs.